RuiningLi/dso/README.md

 1. Generate synthetic training data.

-First, generate a set of images saved with this structure:
+First, generate / obtain a set of images saved with this structure:
 ```sh
 📁 category/
 |--- 📁 prompt1/